 - We never send PSAT/NMSQT scores to colleges.

 - If your child qualifies for a PSAT/NMSQT fee waiver, they take the test for free.
+After they take the PSAT/NMSQT, your child may also be eligible for other fee waiver benefits, including 2 free SATs, unlimited free SAT score sends to colleges, waived college application fees at participating colleges and more.
 Learn more about fee waivers.

 Why the PSAT/NMSQT Is Important